isomerpages/ura-ilsg-cms/_2025-installations/Urban Oracle.md

 <p>Red buttons stand at three points along the boardwalk.
 When pressed, light
 pulses through the letters steadily like a heartbeat, triggering thought-provoking AI-generated messages inspired by Singapore’s past, present and future.</p>
-<p>Urban Oracle is Ultravioletto's reimagining of divination.
-Where ancient
+<p><em>Urban Oracle</em> is Ultravioletto's reimagining of divination.
+Where
-pilgrims once sought wisdom from temple oracles, modern society now turns to digital systems and algorithms for guidance.
-Visitors can consult Urban Oracle in a similar fashion, as it merges cultural heritage with environmental imperatives in its answers, drawing on ancient knowledge while gently guiding us toward a more sustainable future.</p>
+ancient pilgrims once sought wisdom from temple oracles, modern society now turns to digital systems and algorithms for guidance.
+Visitors can consult <em>Urban Oracle</em> in a similar fashion, as it merges cultural heritage with environmental imperatives in its answers, drawing on ancient knowledge while gently guiding us towards a more sustainable future.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2025 Artist Pic/Ultravioletto_urban_oracle_compressed.jpg">
 </div>
-<p><strong>About the Artists</strong>
+<p><strong>About the artist</strong>
 </p>
 <p>Ultravioletto is a multimedia art and interaction design studio that explores
 the boundaries between the physical and digital worlds.
 Their practice